-A lovely blueberry yeast bread, filled with lots of blueberries and topped with a sweet, fritter-like glaze.
+This lovely blueberry fritter bread is a yeast bread, filled with lots of blueberries and topped with a sweet, fritter-like glaze.

 I baked this blueberry bread on a recent rainy day and I was so pleased with how it turned out, I thought I would share it now, as we slide back in to baking season.
 I used fresh Summer blueberries, but with reasonably nice blueberries available year-round, this is a great loaf to bake any time of year.

-For this bread, I used the same dough and glaze from my apple fritters, but baked it into loaf form instead.
+For this bread, I used the same dough and glaze from my apple fritters recipe, but baked it into loaf form instead.
 And of course, I used blueberries, instead of apples.
-Adding a generous aamount of blueberries results in a lovely ribbon of blueberry jam through the bread.
-It's wonderful enjoyed with just a spread of butter!
+Adding a generous amount of blueberries results in a lovely ribbon of blueberry jam through the bread.
+It’s wonderful enjoyed with just a spread of butter!

 - Blueberries – I used fresh blueberries here, but thawed, frozen blueberries should work just fine here as well.
 (You don’t want to use them frozen, as the cold from the berries will inhibit the second rise).

 - Yeast – you can make this bread with either Active Dry or regular Instant Yeast (such as SAF), but not with rapid-rise/quick-rising yeast.

 - Lemon Zest – a nice addition to the blueberries, but not a deal-breaker if you don’t have a lemon on hand.
 Feel free to omit.

 - Corn Syrup – the glaze uses a small amount of light corn syrup to make a lovely, fritter-like glaze.
 I believe the corn syrup works to prevent the sugar in the glaze from crystallizing.
 Lyle’s Golden Syrup would also work in place of the corn syrup.
 That said, if you don’t have corn or golden syrup on hand, you can omit and make a glaze from the other ingredients in the glaze (with perhaps a bit more icing sugar).